save-on/CPP-Timeskip-arc/README.md

 # Journey to max tech stats

-## Will go through a timeskip arc will exit c++ dev
+## Will go through a timeskip arc will exit a c++ dev

-This repo will be a tracker to prove where the work happened.
+This repo will be a tracker to prove I'm him and this is where the work happened.

 ## C++ Reading Material
 Current book - :hourglass: